timm/ezr/roadmap.md

 Just to explain the column names:

 - Names starting with `Uppercase` are numeric and the other columns are symbolic.
-- Names ending with "-","+" or "!" are the _goals_ which must  be minimized, maximized or predicted.
+- Names ending with "-","+" or "!" are the _goals_
+which must  be minimized, maximized or predicted.
 The other columns are observables or controllables used to reach the goals.

 The rows are all examples of some function $Y=F(X)$ where:

 - $Y$ are the goals (also called the dependents)
 - $X$ are the observables or controllables (also called the independents)
+- $F$ is the model we want to generate.

 For example,  the above table is about motor cars:

 - Lighter cars cost less to build since they use less metal.
   Hence `Lbs-` (minimize weight).
 - Faster, fuel effecient cars  are easier to sell.
 Hence `Acc+` (maximize acceleration) and `Mpg+` (maximize miles per gallon).

+The rows of this table are sorted by the distance of each row to some mythical best car with least weight, most acceleration and miles per hour.
+Those rows are then divided into a _smallN_ best rows (the first three rows) and rest (the other rows).

+- _smallN_ is our shorthand for   $\sqrt{N}$.
+- We have another shorthand;  _tinyN_  denotes a dozen  ($N=12$) examples.

-This rows of this table have all the $X$ and $Y$ values  for each row.
-In practice, it is often much easier/cheaper/faster to collect the $X$ values:
+This rows of this table have all the $X$ and $Y$ values  for each row. _Labeling_ is the processing of reading a row's $X$ value, then working out the $Y$ value.

-- For example, a fisherman glancing up the river at all the fishing spots can see many observables like where is the current, how high is the tide, and what is color of the water;
-  - But if their goal is catching fish, they'll have to spend hours at each spot to work out where the fish are.
+Labeling  can be very
+slow/expensive/error prone.
+For example, if your labelling needs a human subject matter expert, then those are very busy people who are need to be somewhere else, applying their expertise.
+And even SMEs make mistakes (particularly if you them too many things, too quickly).

+In practice, it is often much easier/cheaper/faster to collect the $X$ values.
+For example:

+- When you go fishing, you can glance up and down the river looking at all the places where you might go fishing.
+But working out where the fish are biting today might mean waiting for hours in each spot.
-- For another example, at a glance over a caryard with 1000 cars, a car buyer can quickly count the car color, car manufactors and model, number of doors, number of seats, road clearance and many other independent $X$ values.
+- When buying a car, you can glance around a car yar to
+quickly count the car color, car manufacturers  and model, number of doors, number of seats, road clearance and many other independent
- - But if they want to know which can corner the best, or their acceleration on that hill outside their house, or their miles per gallon on their route to work, they will have to take the time to go drive the cars, one at a time.
+$X$ values.
+But if you want to know which can corner the best, or their acceleration on that hill outside your house, or their miles per gallon on your route to work, you will have to take the time to go drive the cars, one at a time.
-- For a final example, when testing software, you can quickly generate millions  of test inputs.
-  - But it could take a lifetime to look at each one to work out what should be the expected output.
+- When testing software, you can quickly generate millions  of test inputs.
+But it could take a lifetime to look at each one to work out what should be the expected output.
+- When exploring  cost
+estimation, it is relatively easy to count the size of some product.
+What can be much harder is getting a  contracting company to tell you their secrets about  who actually worked for how long on different parts of that product.

+The good news here is that $Y$ values are connected to the $X$ values-- so that by looking at a lot of $X$ values (which is cheap), we can guess the $Y$ values without actually labeling them all.
+One trick for that labelling is to cluster the data into small groups (say, of size smallN or tinyN),  label one row from each group, then share than label around that cluster.

-]^active1:] Active learning is an incremental learning tactic where, usually, each new example is assessed by a human.
+[^active1:] Active learning is an incremental learning tactic where, usually, each new example is assessed by a human.
 The goal of such learning is avoid wearing out the humans by asking them too many questions.

-The rows of this table are sorted by the distance of each row to some mythical best car with least weight, most acceleration and miles per hour.
-Those rows are then divided into a root(N) best (first three rows) and rest (the other rows).

-- Root(N), or $\sqrt{N}$, is a heuristic for separating a small best set from everything else.

 A really good way to explore a large number of examples.

 -  we want to
 minimize (), maximize and maximize